-- Only the 5"x 8" direct vent components from the companies listed below (Figure 21) are approved for use with these fireplaces.
-Any of the 5"x 8" direct vent components suitable for the local condition are permitted.
-Please visit www.europeanhome.com/qr-support or via the QR code below for installation instructions. - This fireplace is shipped with a North American venting adapter (Figure 20).
-It MUST attach to the vent collar of the fireplace. - All venting measurements are taken from the top center of the vent collar on the top of the fireplace and all configurations must fall within the acceptable range of the venting charts.
+- Only the 5" x 8" direct vent components from the companies listed below (Figure 19) are approved for use with these fireplaces.
+Any of the 5" x 8" direct vent components suitable for the local condition are permitted.
+Please visit www.europeanhome.com/qr-support or via the QR code below for installation instructions. - This fireplace is shipped with a North American venting adapter (Figure 18).
+It MUST attach to the vent collar of the fireplace. - All venting measurements are taken from the top center of the vent collar on the top of the fireplace and all configurations must fall within the acceptable range of the venting charts. - A minimum clearance of 3" (75 mm) must be maintained between combustible materials and the top of any horizontal vent pipe surface; a minimum clearance of 1" (25 mm) must be maintained between combustible materials and any other vent pipe surface.

-Figure 20: North American Vent Adapter
+Figure 18: North American Vent Adapter

 - The horizontal parts of the venting must be pitched up away from the fireplace.
-For every 12" (305 mm) of horizontal run, the venting must rise 1⁄4" (6.5 mm) toward the termination.
+For every 12" (305 mm) of horizontal run, the venting must rise 1/4" (6.5 mm) toward the termination.
 The venting must never run downward unless with the use of a power vent. - Whenever venting passes through a wall, an approved heat shield or 'wall thimble' must be installed. - A power vent system is available for venting that falls outside of the venting graphs.
 Refer to the appropriate power vent manual for any venting configuration which is outside of the vent graphs shown here. - Your venting needs to be inspected annually, including any connected components, to ensure that the system is working as designed. - In colder climate environments, the fireplace can be lowered to STANDBY MODE (Pilot Flame only).
 This will help maintain a steady draft within the venting over a period of up to five days.
 See the "Operating the Fireplace" section.